 How to Install KDE Plasma on Debian 12, 11 or 10

-KDE Plasma is a desktop environment celebrated for its elegance and functionality, providing an ideal option for those looking to install KDE Plasma on Debian 12 Bookworm, Debian 11 Bullseye, or Debian 10 Buster.
-With a focus on customization and user preference, it offers a dynamic user experience distinct from other desktop environments.
+KDE Plasma is a desktop environment celebrated for its elegance and functionality.
+It is ideal for installing KDE Plasma on Debian 12 Bookworm, Debian 11 Bullseye, or Debian 10 Buster.
+Focusing on customization and user preference, it offers a dynamic user experience distinct from other desktop environments.

 Key Benefits of KDE Plasma: